-rttov_radiance Radiar nces in units of mW/cm-1/sr/m 2 Туре Array name Contents real clear(nchanprof) Clear sky top of atmosphere radiance output for each channel real total(nchanprof) Clear+cloudy top of atmosphere radiance for given cloud top pressure and fraction for each channel (simple cloud scheme) or full cloudy radiance (if opts%rt_ir%addclouds or opts%rt_ir%addaerosl is true) real cloudy(nchanprof) Cloudy top of atmosphere radiance for 100% fraction for each channel at given cloud top pressure (for simple cloud scheme) or same as total (if opts%rt_ir%addclouds or opts%rt_ir%addaerosl is true). real overcast(nlayer,nchanprof) Level to space overcast radiance at the level bounding the bottom of each layer.
+rttov_radiance Radiances in units of mW/cm -1 /sr/m 2 Туре Array name Contents real clear(nchanprof) Clear sky top of atmosphere radiance output for each channel real total(nchanprof) Clear+cloudy top of atmosphere radiance for given cloud top pressure and fraction for each channel (simple cloud scheme) or full cloudy radiance (if opts%rt_ir%addclouds or opts%rt_ir%addaerosl is true) real cloudy(nchanprof) Cloudy top of atmosphere radiance for 100% fraction for each channel at given cloud top pressure (for simple cloud scheme) or same as total (if opts%rt_ir%addclouds or opts%rt_ir%addaerosl is true). real overcast(nlayer,nchanprof) Level to space overcast radiance at the level bounding the bottom of each layer.
 For IR channels (wavelengths above 3μm) this assumes an opaque black cloud.
 For solar-only channels at wavelengths less than 3μm this consists of reflected solar radiation according to assumptions described in section 8.3.
-This is not calculated for PC or visible/IR aerosol simulations or scattering simulations using the DOM solver.
+This is not calculated for PC or scattering simulations using the DOM solver.
+As of RTTOV v13.1 this is calculated for IR aerosol simulations using the Chou-scaling solver and includes the effects of aerosols.